How to Measure User Experience - 8 Methods and 10 UX Metrics

 Conversion

-• Conversion Rate: Conversion rate measures the percentage of website visitors who complete a desired action, such as making a purchase or signing up for a service. some text
+• Conversion Rate: Conversion rate measures the percentage of website visitors who complete a desired action, such as making a purchase or signing up for a service.

 • A higher conversion rate indicates effective user engagement and successful marketing strategies, while a low rate may suggest obstacles in the user journey.

-• Customer Acquisition Cost (CAC): Customer Acquisition Cost (CAC) measures the total cost of acquiring a new customer, including expenses related to marketing, sales, and advertising. some text
+• Customer Acquisition Cost (CAC): Customer Acquisition Cost (CAC) measures the total cost of acquiring a new customer, including expenses related to marketing, sales, and advertising.

 • A lower CAC indicates efficient conversion strategies, while a high CAC may signal inefficiencies in marketing or sales.